-But everything at last being ready, the first division of eighty-eight vessels started on the 1st of December, and Baker followed, closing up the rear, with twenty-six vessels, making quite a formidable fleet with which to pierce to the centre of Africa.
+But everything at last being ready, the first division of the fleet, consisting of eight vessels, having started on December 1st, followed up every third or fourth day by another division.
+Baker himself brought up the rear, on December 11th, completing the departure, with twenty-six vessels, making quite a formidable fleet with which to pierce to the centre of Africa.